don1138/blender-qrn/README.md

 This extension creates a **Resize Nodes** panel under **Sidebar > Arrange** in the Shader Editor, Texture Node Editor, Geometry Node Editor, and Compositor.

-Select one or more Nodes to activate the buttons.
+Select one or more nodes to activate the width controls.

 ### 👉 Fixed Widths